gleich/fgh/README.md

 ## 🛣 Roadmap

 - Allow custom structures
-- Inform the user of a dirty working tree before removing a repository
 - Add `pull` subcommand to pull the latest changes for each repository

 ## 🙌 Contributing